 1. Breathtaking Architecture.
 Ghent is probably one of the most beautiful cities I have visited in my life.
 The city is surrounded by architectural masterpieces everywhere.
 I could walk in it’s streets all day in awe.

 2. A Mixture of Modern and Classical atmosphere.
-Despite it’s historical heritage which you can see everywhere in the city, Ghent is surprisingly very trendy.
+Despite it’s historical heritage, Ghent is surprisingly very trendy.
 Somehow, the city’s alternative setting can easily be recognized.
-A definite eye-catcher not only for hipsters but also for the active youth.
+A definite eye-catcher for the active youth.

 3. It’s not Touristy.
 Nope!
 It’s definitely not.
-All the more reason to visit the city; No crowded restaurants, no one shoving their elbows at you in the tram, no random photo bombers that would ruin your pictures! ha! 😉
+All the more reason to visit the city!

 4. Castle of the Counts (Gravensteen).
-You ‘ll easily notice this castle because of its location in the middle of the city.
-Don’t be fooled by the exquisite architecture outside though, as inside this marvelous big chunk of rock lies a torture museum, which is not a friendly sight for the younger crowd.
+Don’t be fooled by the exquisite architecture outside, as inside this marvelous big chunk of rock lies a torture museum, which is not a friendly sight for the younger crowd.

 5. The Art Scene is Overwhelming.
 The city is not only trendy, it’s also very artsy!
 Freestyle string music, street poetry, contemporary theater and a lot more!